Gracesunday16/restaurant-data-analytics/README.md

 Provide actionable insights on restaurant performance and regional concentration.

-## Skills & Tools Used
+## Tools & Technologies

-Python (Pandas, NumPy, Matplotlib, Seaborn)
+Python

+Pandas for data manipulation

+NumPy for numerical operations

-DBSCAN (from scikit-learn) for spatial clustering
+Scikit-learn (DBSCAN) for clustering

 Data Cleaning & Transformation

 Exploratory Data Analysis (EDA)

-Geolocation-based clustering
+Matplotlib and Seaborn for data visualisation

 ## Why This Project Matters
 Restaurant owners, marketers, and analysts can use this kind of analysis to: